2026 Salmon Recovery Grant Opportunity – West Sound (~$1.28M)

 Funding Information

-Funding is available through the Salmon Recovery Funding Board (SRFB) and Puget Sound Acquisition and Restoration (PSAR) programs to protect and restore priority salmon and steelhead habitat.
+Funding is anticipated to available through the Salmon Recovery Funding Board (SRFB) and Puget Sound Acquisition and Restoration (PSAR) programs to protect and restore priority salmon and steelhead habitat.

 Eligible Applicants